pr130/vaccc19de/README.md

 on the progress of vaccinations in German Bundesländer that is provided daily by the Robert-Koch-Institut (RKI) on [this page](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Daten/Impfquotenmonitoring.html).
-The package is used to automatically collect data in the accompanying [vaccc19de\_rki\_data repository](https://github.com/friep/vaccc19de_rki_data).
+The package was used to automatically collect data in the accompanying [vaccc19de\_rki\_data repository](https://github.com/friep/vaccc19de_rki_data).